rhjdjong/SlipLib/README.md

 any networking code, or any bytestream like pipes, serial I/O, etc.
 It can work in synchronous as well as in asynchronous environments.

-The `Driver` class offers the methods
-`send` and `receive` to handle the conversion between messages and SLIP-encoded packets.

 ### High-level usage

-The module also provides a `SlipWrapper` abstract baseclass that provides the methods `send_msg` and `recv_msg` to send and receive single SLIP-encoded messages.
+The `sliplib` package  also provides a `SlipWrapper` abstract baseclass that provides the methods `send_msg` and `recv_msg` to send and receive single SLIP-encoded messages.
 This base class wraps an instance of the `Driver` class with a user-provided stream.